-Course Title: European History Course Number: 6L1EH

-Grade(s): 10-12 Credits: 5

-Prerequisites: None Length: Full Year
+Course Title: Modern European History Course Number: 6L1ME Grade(s): 10-12 Credits: 2.5 Prerequisites: Must be taken with Global Human Rights Studies Length: Full Year

-European History is designed for students who want to explore the foundations of Western civilization and culture and how this dynamic tradition has shaped modern history and the contemporary world.

-This course enables students to identify the origins of Western civilization as it arose on the European continent, and how this dynamic civilization shaped the contemporary world.
-Commencing with a brief review of the Classical origins of Western culture, the course will focus on the profound transformations resulting from the Middle Ages and the Renaissance.
-Students will also study the conflict between absolutism and constitutionalism, the rise of revolutionary movements and nationalism, and the problem of totalitarianism during the twentieth century.
-The course will conclude with an examination of the current European Union.
+Modern European History is designed for students who want to explore the foundations of modern Western civilization and culture and how this dynamic tradition has shaped modern history and the contemporary world.
+The course will focus on the profound transformations in Europe, stemming from the Enlightenment, that led the rise of revolutionary movements and nationalism, Europe's continued influence around the globe, two world wars, and the problem of totalitarianism during the twentieth century.
+The first half of the course will conclude with an examination of Europe in the world today.